Sosteneo’s 370MWh grid-forming BESS in Victoria, Australia, enters full operations

 Tesla’s Megapack is an integrated solution that includes lithium-ion batteries, a power conversion system (PCS), thermal management, and controls.
 The Megapack solution has been used in several major Australian BESS, including the 1,200MWh Stanwell BESS in Queensland and the 1,600MWh Melbourne Renewable Energy Hub BESS.

-Sosteneo, a specialist infrastructure investor, helped deliver the AU$400 million (US$254 million) Koorangie BESS.
+Sosteneo, a specialist infrastructure investor, is the owner of the AU$400 million (US$254 million) Koorangie BESS.
+Edify Energy acted as the developer and construction manager for the BESS.

 John Cole, executive chairman of Edify Energy, emphasised that the Koorangie BESS will provide AEMO with critical system strength services while dispatching green energy to the grid.